 Between food trends and peculiar specialtiesWashoku is commonly considered a healthy dietary culture characterized by the sparse use of oil and seasonings, and the variety of fermented food like soy sauce, miso, and fermented soybeans (nattō).
 Contrasting the traditional diet are fluctuating trends emerging in domestic and foreign markets, with media playing a major role in the spread of food-related information.
 It is no rarity that the latest food trends are picked up in Japanese TV programs, with variety shows, documentary-type programs, and even news programs touching on the fast-changing trends.
 Trending foods attracting consumer attention range from confectioneries filled with cream and other sweet treats to savory, deep-fried snacks.

-While live seafood is not a habitually consumed dish, raw food is a popular preparation method in Japan.
-Among the prominent dishes is sashimi, referring to thinly sliced meat and fish.
-But even though restaurants are subjected to strict hygiene regulations, food poisoning incidents are not uncommon compared to other food preparing facilities, with animal products being the most common causative food.
+Between nutritional balance and emerging trends, food services in Japan also offer specialties marked controversial in the international society like whale meat and live seafood.
+Live seafood refers to the consumption of marine products like fish, shrimp, and octopuses that are still alive and moving when served.
+While live seafood is not a habitually consumed dish, raw food is a popular preparation method in the form of sashimi, thinly sliced meat or fish.
+But even though food services are subjected to strict hygiene regulations, food poisoning incidents at restaurants are not uncommon compared to other preparing facilities, with animal products being the most common causative food.